Holos-INC/Holos/README.md

 FLUSH PRIVILEGES;
 ```

-### 3. Run the app

-Install the java extension package for VS Code, it will make everything easier
+Finally, to run the application is recommended to install the java extension package for VS Code, it will make everything easier

-Go to the HolosApplication.java and press the run button over 'public static void'
+Go to the HolosApplication.java and press run on the upper right section

-## 3.1.
-Check database is connected (optional)

-To check if the database and the backend are connected use HeidiSQL, create a new connection with the application.properties user and password and see how the user table has appeared inside de holos_db database
+## Posible solutions to any error

+If some errors occurs during this proccess you can use any of this resources to solve it:

+1. Check if MariaDB or MySQL is in the PATH: C:\Program Files\MariaDB 11.4\bin
+2. Check you have the correct Java version, you can know this by tipping on the command line: java --version, if something strange happens check on the path for: C:\Program Files\Java\jdk-17\bin
+3. If u occurr onto an error related with mvn not found as a command check taht you have maven installed on your computer (installation page)[https://maven.apache.org/download.cgi], if so, check on the path for: C:\Program Files\apache-maven-3.9.9\bin